sammuelyee/docs/cartodb-editor.md

 SELECT * FROM ne_10m_populated_places_simple WHERE featurecla = 'Admin-0 capital'
 {% endhighlight %}

 This query will select all rows that have a "featurecla" column value of "Admin-0 capital" from the table "ne_10m_populated_places_simple."
 Only the rows that match this SQL query will appear in the table and map view for this dataset.
-Additionally when applying SQL queries to Visualizations, only the queried data will be shown in the Visualization.
+Remember that when applying SQL queries to visualizations, only the queried data will be shown.

 ### Table from query

-If you would like to create a new table from an SQL query you may do so.
-After applying your modified SQL query click "options" in the upper right corner, then in the drop down menu select "Table from query."
-You will then be asked to name your new table from the query.
-After naming the table CartoDB will save and load it for you.
+It is possible to create a new table from an SQL query.
+After applying your modified SQL query, click "options" in the upper right corner, and select "Table from query" within the drop-down menu.
+You will be asked to name your new table from the query.
+After naming the table, CartoDB will save and load it for you.

 ### Merging data

-Whether you are using data from public repositories or your own datasets, sometimes it is nice to be able to join two tables together.
-Of course you can always do it on your own using SQL, but CartoDB makes it very easy to do with the merging tool for tables.
-The most basic way to join two tables is by a shared unique value, we call this a Regular Join.
-For example, country ISO codes can often be used to merge, say, the_geom from one table and population count from a second.
-Regular Joins are also very useful for things like, shared IDs, country names, or dates.
+Whether you are using data from public repositories or your own datasets, sometimes it is useful to join information from two tables.
+You can always do this via your own SQL, but CartoDB makes it easier with our merge tool.

+The most basic way to join two tables is by a shared unique value, or a "Regular Join."
+For example, country ISO codes are often used to merge the_geom from one table and population count from another.
+Regular Joins are also very useful for attributes like, shared IDs, country names, or dates.

 #### Merge by Regular Join

 Regular Joins are useful if you have two datasets that share a common value in rows.
 For example, country level datasets often contain an ISO code for each row.
-If you have two of these datasets and want to join all or some of their values into a single table, this option is for you.
-Simply,
+If you have two of these datasets and want to join all or some of their values into a single table, then this option is for you.
+Follow the steps below:

-1. From the table you have created, click options in the upper right corner.
+1. From the table you have created, click "options" in the upper right corner.
-2. Select Merge tables.
+2. Select "Merge tables."
-3. Click the radio Regular join.
+3. Click the radio "Regular Join."
-4. In the left-hand menu is your first table, you can toggle on or off the columns you want to include in the join.
+4. The left-hand menu contains your first table.
+Toggle on or off the columns you want to include in the join.
 5. The right-hand menu is for loading your second table.
-Click the drop down menu and select, or begin typing, the name of your second table.
+Click the drop-down menu and select or begin typing the name of your second table.
 6. In the second table, toggle on or off the columns from the second table you want to join to the first.
-7. Use the radio to the left of column names in both the first table and the second.
-Use the radio to select the column in the first table that corresponds to a value in the second table.
+7. Use the radio to the left of the column names in both the first table and the second to select the column in the first table that corresponds to a value in the second table.
 Do the same for the correct column name in the second table menu.
-8. Finally, hit Next, enter your new table name, and wait for the table to be processed.
+8. Finally, hit "Next," enter your new table name, and wait for the table to be processed.

 #### Merge by Spatial Join

-Spatial join calculate the intersecting geospatial records between two tables (ex. points in polygons).
-You'll need to decide the operation to perform: **COUNT** calculates the number of intersecting records, SUM sums of a column value for all intersecting records, AVG provides the average value of a column for all intersecting records.
+Spatial Join calculates the intersecting geospatial records between two tables (ex. points in polygons).
+You'll need to decide the operation to perform.

+Similar to Excel, **COUNT** calculates the number of intersecting records, **SUM** adds together a column value for all intersecting records, and **AVG** provides the average value of a column for all intersecting records.

 ### Export data

-After you have created, updated, or deleted data from your CartoDB tables, you may want to export them for sharing or use offline.
-We make that easy for you by providing one-click data export.
+After you have created, updated, or deleted data from your CartoDB tables, you may want to export them for sharing or offline use.
+Our one-click data export makes that decision easy.

-1. From any table you have created, click Options in the upper right corner.
+1. From your table view, click "options" in the upper right corner.
-2. Select Export.
+2. Select "Export."
-3. From there, you should see a menu of export formats that CartoDB supports, including Comma separated (CSV), KML, ESRI Shape Files (SHP), and SQL.
+3. A menu of export formats that CartoDB supports, including Comma separated (CSV), KML, ESRI Shape Files (SHP), and SQL will appear.
 4. Click the format you would like to download.

 #### Download by URL

-There is a pro-tip for accessing downloads directly using your table URL.
+There is a pro-tip for accessing downloads by using your direct table URL.
 You can make use of the SQL API to run any query and ask for the results to be retrieved in different formats.
 For example:
 DOWNLOAD BY URL

 {% highlight bash %}